kyberdrb/arch_linux_installation_guide/README.md

 ## Create a bootable Arch Linux USB

+Skip to the next section, because the creation of an UEFI bootable Arch Linux USB drive had been already automated: see https://github.com/kyberdrb/arch_linux_bootable_uefi_usb_creator

 1. Download Arch Linux ISO

     - The latest version I tested to boot successfuly was the `archlinux-2021.02.01-x86_64.iso`.
 The newer ones failed to boot due - kernel panic due to `dell-wmi-sysman` kernel module error